 On the acting front, this movie is an extravaganza!
 Miyazawa Rie took home her third Best Actress trophy from the Japan Academy for her performance as Futaba.
-While many feel sentimental about her first win for The Twilight Samurai, Bathwater is the realization of Miyazawa's relative greatness.
-The film features many scenes that allowed the actress to reveal her character - to open her heart and soul.
+While many feel sentimental about her first win for The Twilight Samurai, Bathwater is the realization of Miyazawa’s relative greatness.
+Her Love Boils Bathwater features many scenes that allowed the actress to reveal her character – to open her heart and soul.

 Says director Nakano:

 The line, “I don’t want to die” was written in the screenplay.
 But the other thing Miyazawa Rie (the one who portrayed Futaba) said, “I want to live.
 I want to live.”
 That part wasn’t in the script but Miyazawa was really in character and said it from within.
 She was being Futaba in that exact moment. [source]

 Sugisaki Hana has also received an acting trophy from the Japan Academy.
 She won the Best Supporting Actress award.
 While Miyazawa’s character – Futaba – is strong and resilient, Azumi is shy and passive.
 But facing her first real challenge in life, Azumi can be as strong and determined as her mom.
 Plenty of dramatic scenes for Sugisaki to shine, and she’s a perfect match to Miyazawa.